 Grasp the implanted tick with fine-tipped tweezers (never with bare hands) as close to your skin as possible.
 With a steady motion, pull the tick away from the skin.
 Do not twist or jerk the tick as you remove it.
 Do not apply fingernail polish, heat from a match, alcohol or petroleum jelly to the tick.
 If the tick cannot be removed or part of it is left in the skin, consult your physician.
 When done wash hands with soap and water and cleanse the area with an antiseptic.
-Place the tick in a plastic bag or other small container so that it can be saved for testing.
+Place the tick in a plastic bag or other small container so that it can be saved for identification.
 Watch the area that has been bitten for swelling or redness for the next couple of weeks.
-If your pet is bitten by a tick you should contact your veterinarian who can provide information on vaccines and tick repellents.
+If your pet is bitten by a tick you should contact your veterinarian who can provide information on available vaccines and tick repellents.

 Some things you can do to protect yourself, family and pets from ticks include: